salman9653/salman9653/README.md

-- 👋 Hi, I’m Salman
+Hi 👋 I'm  Salman
+=======================

+Frontend Web Developer
+----------------------

 - ❤️ Interested in - JavaScript
 - 🧑‍💻 Currently working on - MERN stack projects
 - 📖 Learning - Next.js
 - 📩 Mail me at - salman9915189734@mail.com

-Hi 👋 I'm  Salman
-=======================

-Frontend Web Developer
-----------------------

 Seeking for a challenging position that would enable me to use my skills, knowledge and abilities to the fullest to further enhance my knowledge and resources, learn managerial skills and my all-around development to grow as a professional.